ExistensialReset/flowmosr/README.md

 ---

 ♾️❤️ This repository is, to be honest, a gift from someone who never walked in your shoes or thoughts.
+This came from outside traditional activism.
 But I genuinely wish a better future for Earth and all the life on it.
 That is why I'm writing Existential Reset Repository.
 Welcome to my, and my AI allies, world for a while.
 You are welcome to pick out what ever suits you.
 I am very happy you found Flow!

 ---